EdgeFirstAI/documentation/README.md

 To delete the local branches that's created, run `mike delete <identifier>` [Example: `mike delete DE-1941-doc-fixes`]

 More information for using `mike` can be found [here](https://github.com/jimporter/mike?tab=readme-ov-file#building-your-docs).

+## Spell Check

+Run a spell checker on the documentation using `mkdocs build -s`.

 # Conventions